Dutch farm floats possibilities of urban dairy production

 “These are animals that we all like and then we like to see them in a meadow,” he said.
 “And then we bring them into a very industrial environment and I think that’s something that many people think is not the right direction for livestock farming to go into.”

 Van Wingerden said that animal welfare is his top priority, pointing to many design elements in the construction that are intended to make life as easy as possible for the cows such as rubber floors and poles in the stable.
-A small meadow of grass speckled with wild flowers grows on land next to the pontoon.
+A small meadow of grass speckled with wildflowers grows on land next to the pontoon.
 Once fencing is completed, cows will be free to walk down to graze in more natural surroundings.

 “Animal welfare is for us design criteria No. 1,” he said.
 “We wanted to create the best stable — comfortable stable, solid stable — for the cows, and that’s what we did.”